 - Germinate: For the best results, germinate most herbs at the beginning of spring in a seed tray and place in a heated propagator.

 - Soil Preparation: Generally, sow herb seeds in peat-free compost, mix with some silver sand for sharp drainage, a covering of vermiculite on the surface may aid even germination.
-Be sure to label your seeds.
+Be sure to label your seeds using plastic or wooden labels.
 Herb seeds can vary so always check the seed packet for growing instructions.

 - Pricking Out: Once your seeds have germinated, and your seedlings have produced their first two leaves, prick out, gently holding them by the leaves and levering them out with a dibber.